luanapetrolli/luanapetrolli/README.md

 - 👋 Hi, I’m @luanapetrolli
-- 👀 I’m interested in data science, socianl and environmental sustainability
+- 👀 I’m interested in data science, social and environmental sustainability
 - 🌱 I’m currently learning data science, analytics and AI
 - 💞️ I’m looking to collaborate on projects that solve real problems
 - 📫 How to reach me luanapetrolli@gmail.com